Skip to main content

 'Anyone Can Edit' Audio Recording

-QualIT Panel
+QualIT panel

 I've been meaning to mention that I've been asked to take part in a panel on research blogging as part of the QualIT 2005 conference (an international conference on qualitative research in IT & IT in qualitative research) at Griffith University this Friday.
 With Alison Ruth and Jenine Beekhuyzen I'll be chatting about the value of blogging for research.
-Should be fun, and I daresay I'll get a plug in for Uses of Blogs as well.
+Should be fun, and I daresay I'll get a plug in for [weblink:158] as well.
 Come along!

 Uses of Blogs Is on Its Way

-Well, I've just sent Uses of Blogs, the book Jo Jacobs and I have been editing for the last half year or so, on its way to the publisher Peter Lang, as well as informing our fabulous contributors that it's all happening.
+Well, I've just sent [weblink:158], the book Jo Jacobs and I have been editing for the last half year or so, on its way to the publisher Peter Lang, as well as informing our fabulous contributors that it's all happening.
 Let's hope the Digital Formations series editor Steve Jones and our editor Damon Zucca at Peter Lang like the collection - Jo and I think it's come together very well and provides a great and diverse range of insight into the contemporary uses of blogs, well beyond the diaristic or political forms of blogging which most mainstream media commentary still continues to focus on (which is not to say that we don't cover those as well!).

 Call for Papers: M/C 'transmit' Issue, and Other 2006 Issues